 Hairless Guinea Pigs

-Guinea pigs come with self-coats (one solid color) or multi-colored fur in a variety of color combinations.
+Guinea pigs can be born with one solid color or multi-colored fur and in a variety of color combinations.

 Self-coats come in the following colors: